ThePlayer14/HCADecoder-vs17/clHCA_Readme_en.md

   This is to make it easy to modify the header.
   Even if the header is really corrupt it will not result in an error.

-  The key used in the encryption table varies depending on the game. *Some developer companies may use the same key.
+  The key used in the encryption table varies depending on the game. *Some developer companies may use the same key.*

   When the type of the encryption table is 0x38 (Keyed Encryption), and you don't use the correct key, the output waveform will be incorrect.

   Decrypting with decryption key specified

-  It is easy to open the option specification Batch_Decode.bat with a text editor and change the decryption key of the default value setting.
+  Open the batch file Batch_Decode.bat with a text editor and change the decryption key of the default value setting.

   It corresponds to CBR only.
 VBR fails to decode. *There is a chance that VBR does not exist.

-  In the specification of the command prompt, the file path (file name and folder name) including & is When dragging and dropping it to a batch file such as option specification Decode.bat or decode.bat The file can not be opened and an error appears.
+  In the command prompt, the file path (file name and folder name) including & is When dragging and dropping it to a batch file such as option specification Decode.bat The file can not be opened and an error appears.